qunitjs/node-qunit/readme.md

 - cli
 - testrunner api
-- test coverage via jscoverage is removed, node-bunker have to be implemented #26
+- test coverage via instanbul
 - tests inside of one testfile run synchronous, but every testfile runs parallel
 - tests from each file run in its own spawned node process
 - same API for client and server side code (original QUnit is used)